 |

-Yes, when using a ZIP+4 ZIP Code, the number must consist of five digits, a hyphen (or dash), and four digits.
+Yes.
+When using a ZIP+4 ZIP Code, the number must consist of five digits, a hyphen (or dash), and four digits.
 Improperly labeled mailpieces may progress slower through the mail system and may be returned to sender if the United States Postal Service® is unable to deliver the item.

 |